LEARNAcademy/syllabus/rails/validations.md

 The length validation can be used to create a minimum number of characters, a maximum number of characters, a range of characters, or a specific number of characters.

 ##### Validates Uniqueness
-Often there is data in a database that should be unique.
-For example login information, credit card numbers, or email address.
-To ensure data is not duplicated a uniqueness validation can be added to the column.
+Often, there is data in a database that should be unique, such as login information, credit card numbers, or email addresses.
+To ensure that data is not duplicated, a uniqueness validation can be added to the column.

 ### TDD and Validations
 Let's look at how to implement a TDD workflow with model validations.
 TDD, or **test driven development**, is the process of creating a test, seeing the test fail, then implementing the code that will allow the test to pass.

 For this example we will create a model called Contact that will have a column for name, email, phone_number, and a bio.
 All of these columns will require different types of validations.

-##### Creating the Model and Spec Files
+#### Creating the Model and Spec Files
 Before creating a model, we need to ensure the dependencies for RSpec are installed.

 ```